A self-similar model of galaxy formation and dark halo relaxation: Introduction

 Physically, however, the mechanisms driving this halo response are not entirely clear.
 In principle, this question can also be addressed using hydrodynamical simulations by systematically varying the physical prescriptions defining different processes, particularly the observationally uncertain ones associated with stellar and especially AGN feedback.
 This, however, is a very computationally expensive exercise requiring multiple runs of expensive simulations \cite{2015Schaye_EAGLE,2021camels_presentation}.
 We will report the results of such an exercise using the CAMELS simulation suite \cite{2022camels_data_release1} in a separate publication.
 In the present work, we investigate whether we can gain some physical insights into the problem of halo relaxation due to baryonic backreaction using a simplified, spherically symmetric toy model of galaxy evolution.

 Our key assumption will be that the model is `self-similar', so that spatial variations are related to temporal variations through a scale radius that evolves over time.
 The self-similar assumption offers a powerful tool to simplify the problem and render it more tractable, by converting nonlinear coupled partial differential equations into ordinary differential equations.
 The self-similar model was pioneered by Fillmore and Goldreich (1984) \cite{1984FillmoreGoldreich} and Bertschinger (1985) \cite{1985Bertschinger}.
 While Bertschinger devised spherical self-similar solutions for the collapse of dark matter and shocked gas within the Einstein-de Sitter (EdS) universe, under the assumption of a constant accretion rate, Fillmore and Goldreich explored self-similar solutions for the collapse of dark matter from various initial mass distributions, expanding their purview to include not only spherical but also cylindrical and planar self-similar collapses.
 Bertschinger (1989) \cite{1989Bertschinger} delved into self-similar cooling flows of gas, focusing on the inner regions of galaxies.
+Owen et al. (1998) \cite{1998OwenWeinberg_etal} derived a set of cooling functions that guarantee self-similar evolution by ensuring that the cooling time-scale of an object with a characteristic clustering mass remains a constant fraction of the Hubble time.
+Abadi et al. (2000) \cite{2000Abadi_etal_SelfSimCool} studied the self-similar accretion of gas with radiative cooling in the EdS Universe.
 Shi (2016a) \cite{2016ShiDMLamCDM} generalised self-similar models to Lambda-cold dark matter ($\Lambda$CDM) models, focusing on the outer profile and, notably, the outermost caustic or `splashback radius' of dark matter collapse which has gained recent popularity \cite{2014DiemerKrastov,2014AdhikariDalalChamberlain,2018Changetal_DES_splashback}.
 In a complementary study, Shi (2016b) \cite{2016ShiICM} probed the self-similar accretion of shocked gas, dissecting its behavior with respect to accretion rates and revealing correlations between the shock radius of gas and the dark matter's splashback radius.